sophia-collaborations/git-promulga/README.md

 that you should be able to use it to do a reasonable amount of useful stuff with __git-promulga__.

+To be able to access the documentation through the __man__ user-command, then (depending on that command's defaults on your system) you may need to enter the following litany into your terminal
+(as well as add it to your login file so that you won't have to re-type it each session):

+    MANPATH="${HOME}/share/man:${MANPATH}"
+    export MANPATH

 Once you have installed __git-promulga__, if you wish to read the documentation type the following command: